 –> Learn More: Green Vs. Black Cardamom – How Do They Compare?

 Do grind your own cardamom.

 The reason that whole cardamom is better than ground has to do with how quickly the ground spice loses its flavor.
-While whole cardamom can also lose its flavor, it has a much longer shelf life and is more likely to have its characteristic pungency when you grind just before using it.
-Cardamom is also one of the three most expensive spices, which means that you should use it carefully to avoid wasting your money.
+While whole cardamom pods can also lose its flavor, it has a much longer shelf life.
+It is also more likely to have its characteristic pungent taste when you grind just before using it.
+Cardamom is also one of the most expensive spices, so you should use it carefully to avoid wasting your money.
 Grind only the amount that you will need for your dish.

 Do use ground cardamom if you rarely use the spice and don’t need much of it.

-It may make sense to avoid the hassle of grinding the spice if you are only going to use a very small amount.
-Buy only the amount that you need and use all of it.
-Note that if it is not extremely fragrant when you open the container, it is probably on its way to being stale.
+It may make sense to avoid the hassle of grinding the spice if you are only going to use a very small amount at any time.
+If it’s possible, only buy as much as you plan on using in the near future since it loses its flavor and aroma rather quickly.
+If it is not extremely fragrant when you open that container or jar of cardamom, it is probably on its way to being stale.

 Do use whole cardamom without removing the seeds and without grinding it IF…

 …you need a subtler cardamom flavor.
-In India and the Middle East, whole cardamom is often used in pilafs and similar dishes.
+In India and the Middle East, whole cardamom is often used in rice pilaf recipes, curries, and similar dishes.